andrewstephens75/EnumMapping/README.md

 ### Performance

 EnumMapping is designed to work on enums with only a few values.
 It uses a linear search to perform the lookups to avoid the overhead of setting up two maps.
-This is fine for a few values but if you need to serialize enums with dozens of valid values then a map-based solution would be better.
+This is fine for a 5 or 6 values but if you need to serialize enums with dozens of valid values then a map-based solution would be better.

 ### Exceptions